vledd/Terraria-PaintCrop/README.md

 ## Using pre-built package

-You can [use our precompiled releases](https://github.com/vledd/Terraria-PaintCrop/releases) but please note that they will be threaten as malware, so  proceed if you want a stable version without the need to build it yourself.
+You can [use our precompiled releases](https://github.com/vledd/Terraria-PaintCrop/releases) but please note that they might be treated as malware, so  proceed if you want a stable version without the need to build it yourself.

 For the newest untested updates building from sources is required.

 # Operation

-Please watch this short but very useful video to dive straight into operation of the PaintCrop.
+Please watch this short but very useful video to dive straight into operation of PaintCrop.
 [![Video Link](https://img.youtube.com/vi/K4GYntnHNDk/0.jpg)](https://youtu.be/K4GYntnHNDk)

-Additionally, [you can refer to this guide](USAGE.md) to read almost the same information WITHOUT MODDING GUIDE it text format.
+Additionally, [you can refer to this guide](USAGE.md) to read almost the same information WITHOUT MODDING GUIDE in text format.
 If it is possible, better watch the video, these 3 minutes will give you full overview of the operating process.

 # Building from sources (if you want to)
-Since this software was created only with power of energetic drinks and big enthusiasm, we cannot sign resulting packages, so Win Defender and any other similar software will treat it as a malware.
+Since this software was created only with the help of energetic drinks and large enthusiasm, we cannot sign resulting packages, so Win Defender and any other similar software will treat it as a malware.
 Thus, building from sources is preferred.

 You can easily do it using the Python functionality.

 ### Pre-requisites (Skippable)
-You may encounter some errors while building, so probably you want to do some steps first.
+You may encounter some errors while building, so you might want to do some steps first.

 #### Windows
 1. Step 2 may fail because your Windows Policy will not allow to run .ps1 scripts to